 Eastern End – Ao Kao Beach

-Reached by a small track running off Ao Nid road, the most easterly resort is Lazy Days Resort and continuing along the sand, you’ll find Home Hug and one of the island’s largest resorts, Ao Kao White Sand Beach Resort.
-Homehug is effectively just the 7 bungalows at the eastern end of Ao Kao Resort, which have split from the main resort.
-You’ll see the red track access to it again off the Ao Nid Road at the noodle/som tam shop Homehug (Mong and Jam), the owners.
+Reached by a small track running off Ao Nid road, the most easterly resort is Lazy Days Resort and continuing along the sand, you’ll find Baan Ao Kao, Homehug Restaurant and one of the island’s largest resorts, White Sand Beach Resort.
+Homehug also has a homestay at the end of another track which leads back towards that same Ao Nid road.

 Island Shop, very useful for those last minute gifts, the long established Koh Mak Divers, the restaurant Q Bar and a couple of minimarts are also in this vicinity.
 Koh Mak Garden is the impressive Lanna style villa about 100 metres back from the road.